The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 When planning trips to Eurostar destinations, consider checking back for offers on Eurostar tickets.
 Speak to the Customer Care team at the Omio help centre for cancellations or changes to your ticket from Amsterdam to London.

-Travel by train between Amsterdam, Netherlands and London, United Kingdom is: Partially open.
+Travel by train between Amsterdam, Netherlands and London, United Kingdom is: Fully open.

 International entry is allowed for: Entry is fully open for citizens and permanent residents of Netherlands

-The above information was last checked on 22/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your train from Amsterdam to London closer to your date of departure here.
+The above information was last checked on 03/07/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train between Amsterdam and London closer to your date of departure here.

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-When taking a train from Amsterdam, you have a couple of train stations you can depart from including Amsterdam Centraal and Amsterdam Sloterdijk.
-When you arrive in London, your train can arrive in train stations including London Victoria, London Euston and London Kings Cross.
+When taking the train from Amsterdam to London, you can choose to depart from train stations like Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.
+Your route can end in train stations such as London Victoria, London Euston and London Kings Cross.

-Omio customers travelling this route book their trains from Amsterdam Centraal to London Victoria.
+Omio customers who travel this route most frequently depart from Amsterdam Centraal and arrive in London Victoria.

 Here are some other resources that might have the information you need